How do I schedule an appointment?

 Grant eligibility: If your pet’s surgery is covered by our spay/neuter grant, make sure you bring documentation to support your eligibility.
 Your appointment confirmation email specified what documents are required.

 Besides surgery and rabies vaccination, what other services do you offer?

 On the day of surgery, you can purchase the additional services listed below.
-Payment is due at drop-off; we accept cash and credit/debit cards.
+Payment is due at drop-off; we accept cash, credit/debit cards and Apple Pay.

 - Nail Trim $10 (not offered for ferals)